kornha/parliament/README.md

 In principle, understanding political `Bias` requires a currency for comparing bias in different `Posts`, `Entities`, `Phrases` and `Opinions`.
 In practice to solve this problem, people will often say things like *right wing* or *left wing* or *progressive* or *conservative*.
 However, someone that is extremely conservative may agree with someone that is extremely liberal, how do we model this?

 Consider a *Parliamentary* (roll credits) system of government, in which there are different parties that appeal to different voter segments, which in turn correlates a party to bias groups.
-Let's say in our Parliament the seating is circular, and simlar parties seat near one another.
+Let's say in our Parliament the seating is circular, and similar parties seat near one another.
 We can organize our Parliament by asking the following question:

 ### Algorithm

-*If I were to seat every member of Parliament at a round table, such that I wanted to maximize agreement and minimize the disagreement between a member and the two people sitting to next to the member, how would I seat the people?* The reason this is chosen is more philosphical than mathetical, as it assumes there is a center, right, left, and the antithesis union of right and left, the extreme.
+*If I were to seat every member of Parliament at a round table, such that I wanted to maximize agreement and minimize the disagreement between a member and the two people sitting next to the member, how would I seat the people?* The reason this is chosen is more philosophical than mathematical, as it assumes there is a center, right, left, and the antithesis union of right and left, the extreme.
 This is a manifestation of the _horseshoe theory_.
-If we accept this assumption, we mathetically represent bias as an angle between `0.0` and `360.0` degrees, and calculate angle updates by simple angular arithmetic.
+If we accept this assumption, we mathematically represent bias as an angle between `0.0` and `360.0` degrees, and calculate angle updates by simple angular arithmetic.

 ### Center
 <div align="start">
   <img width="50" alt="Screenshot 2024-06-07 at 2 47 29 PM" src="https://github.com/kornha/political_think/assets/5386694/40ebf810-a37a-45c8-b4fd-bfef17e7adad">
 </div>

 We represent the Center with the color Green.
-This is done to be analoguous with American political colors.
+This is done to be analogous with American political colors.
 Left = Blue, Right = Red, hence RGB -> BGR and Green is center.
 Center content is defined as *content that right and left would each agree on or each disagree on*, and *content that disagrees with extreme*.
 In practice, these are people we seat 1/2 way between left and right, but absent of fringe views.

 ### Right
 <div align="start">